tdooner/rails-marathon-weekend/README.md

 [Singularity](https://github.com/HubSpot/Singularity) and [Aurora](http://aurora.incubator.apache.org/documentation/latest/) are two other Mesos frameworks in this space, but Marathon seemed like it would be the easiest to install (since it's also made/packaged by Mesosphere) and that it doesn't try to do too much.

 Marathon manages "deployments" of "applications" that have multiple "tasks" running on different mesos slaves.
-For now I only have one application–my Rails app.
-Marathon makes it ridiculously easy to scale the number of tasks running, thereby accomplishing goal #2.
+For now I only have one application–my Rails app. **Marathon makes it easy to scale the number of tasks** running, so that is a good fit for my goals.

-Also, Marathon allows "Event Subscribers" to receive HTTP callbacks when the state of the cluster changes.
+Also, **Marathon allows "Event Subscribers"** to receive HTTP callbacks•• when the state of the cluster changes.
 This flexibility will help with goal #3 (have a  production-ready load balancing architecture).

 ## Starting Off Simple (v1) Architecture

-It took me about 4 hours to get a Mesos Cluster up-and-running, and most of that was spend on installing Chef and getting my local workstation set up.
+It took me about 4 hours to get a Mesos Cluster up-and-running (most of that was spend on installing Chef and getting my local workstation set up).
 I initially attempted a simple architecture, knowing that it wouldn't accomplish the load balancing goal: **run one copy of the Rails app per marathon node.**

 The architecture looked like this: